|CSC 161||Grinnell College||Fall, 2013|

 |Imperative Problem Solving and Data Structures|

-The purpose of this lab is to learn about types and variables in C.
+The purpose of this lab is to explore types and variables in C.

-To program in C, you must be familiar with the few primitive types of variables provided to manage data with.
-Further, C allows for many implicit and explicit type conversions between these storage classes.
+In C, the data type of each variable must be declared before the variable is used in a program (or procedure).
+Also, once declared, the data type cannot change within the procedure.
+Thus, when you start programming in C, you need to be familiar with the few primitive types of variables provided to manage data with.
+Also, in some types of processing, C allows for many implicit and explicit type conversions between these storage classes.
 In this lab you will perform different legal, illegal, and unusual operations, and examine the results.

 In C there are 4 primitive types: